Zhang Guoliang

-Recovery of Zhenjiang
+Life

-In 1856, Zhang GuoLiang led his army in the recovery of Zhenjiang, which had been occupied by Taiping for five years.
+When the Battle of Nanjing (1853) began, Zhang accepted a SOS order from Nanjing, he and his 15,000 men were the first troops to arrive and save Nanjing.
+In 1856, Zhang Guoliang led his army in the recovery of Zhenjiang, which had been occupied by Taiping for five years.
 The Emperor rewarded Zhang with the Imperial yellow jacket and promoted him to First Class Senior General.

-Death

 In April 1860, Zhang was defeated and led his remaining 20,000 soldiers in retreat to Danyang.
 He left the city on horseback and drowned while trying to escape.
 His body was not found immediately; it was eventually buried in the Nanjing Pantheon.